microsoft/live-share/docs/use/vscode.md

 | Fedora 27 (64-bit) | &lt;none&gt; |
 | openSuSE 12 (64-bit) | &lt;none&gt; |
 | CentOS 7 | &lt;none&gt; |

+Note that the Linux ecosystem moves quickly, and your results may vary.
+Additional details can be found below on the libraries typically required.

 ##### List of needed libraries